shoekstra/puppet-apticron/README.markdown

 ##Limitations

-This module has been built on and tested against Puppet 2.7 and higher.
+This module has been tested against Puppet 3.1 and higher.

 The module has been tested on: